What is the key to obtaining corporate support for your work?

 “It’s all about the leverage,” said Pam Nabors, President of Workforce Central Florida.
 Ms. Nabors was explaining that her former employer, Capital Workforce Partners in Hartford, used corporate dollars to fund services for more than 500 summer youth.
 Each youth was supported by a business scholarship of $1,000 to $1,600.
 In turn, Capital Workforce transformed this investment into $7,000 of youth services or leverage.

 From your most successful program, identify the people or the need you would want to meet but cannot because of limited money.
 Imagine that you are a corporate executive.
 Why might you care about helping these people—compared to all the nonprofits that seek your support?
 Are the people your potential customers?
 Are their relatives your customers or potential customers?
 Might some become your employees?
 Do you want to grow your relationships with the local community?
-Jot down a list why support is both logical and emotionally satisfying for a corporate partners.
+Jot down a list of why support is both logical and emotionally satisfying for corporate partners.
 These ideas, when tidied up and verified, will become the reasons why you request corporate funds.

 What does it cost to provide the service?
 How much for direct services?
 Program oversight?
 How about overhead: audits and the like?
 How will the cost change if you add more people?
 Total the costs and divide this by the number of participants.
 Round up to the nearest hundred.
 This is the amount to request per person.